 The work of the Prison Reform Trust is aimed at creating a just, humane and effective penal system.
 It does this by inquiring into the workings of the system, informing prisoners, staff, and the wider public, and influencing Parliament, government and officials towards reform.
 PRT produces the comprehensive Bromley Briefing factfile, available via the website.

 The website of HM Prison Service details the work carried out in prisons in England and Wales and has information about individual prisons, of value to visitors (this site provides many other useful links).

 Prisons Week prepares prayer literature to enable the Christian community, through individuals and churches, to pray for the needs of prisoners, their families, victims of crime and the many people who are involved in caring for prisoners.

 The National Probation Service, and their colleagues in other organisations who support their work, are committed to minimising the impact of crime on communities.
 They are actively committed to rehabilitate offenders given community sentences and those released from prison; to enforce the conditions of their court orders and release licences and to take whatever steps in their power to protect the public.

-Being in prison can be a time for change!
 Time For Change Ministries provides resources to help prisoners know Christ and follow him.